Savory Stovetop Cannellini Beans (From Scratch)

 This post may contain affiliate links.
 Please read my disclosure policy.

-Creamy, soft and satisfying, cannellini beans are one of our absolute favorites!
-This cannellini bean recipe shows how to cook dried cannellini beans from scratch, either on the stovetop or in a pressure cooker.
-Home-cooked cannellini beans taste even more delicious than canned, and are much more economical.
-Make a batch and freeze them for up to two months to use in salads, soups, pasta dishes and more.
+Creamy, soft, and satisfying, cannellini beans are one of my absolute favorite things to eat.
+This cannellini bean recipe will show you how to cook dried white beans from scratch, either on the stovetop or in a pressure cooker.
+Make a batch and freeze them for up to two months to use in salads, soups, pasta dishes, and more.

 With their soft, creamy texture and mild flavor, cannellini beans are a powerhouse pantry staple in my kitchen.

-Learning how to cook cannellini beans isn’t difficult.
-The best part is you have options for cooking the beans on the stovetop with a presoak — or in an electric pressure cooker (such as an Instant Pot) soaked or un-soaked, in half the time.
+Learning how to cook cannellini beans isn’t difficult at all.
+The best part is you have options for cooking the beans on the stovetop with a presoak โ or in an electric pressure cooker, soaked or un-soaked, in half the time.

 About the ingredients